madacol/blog/README.md

 # Knowledge

+I'm still experimenting with this, but I will eventually make a blog based on these articles.

+I have more tutorials / explanations here https://github.com/madacol/docs.
+I will merged them in this repo someday

+# Usage

-To read notes properly use the Vscode extension [Markdown Memo](https://marketplace.visualstudio.com/items?itemName=svsool.markdown-memo) `ext install svsool.markdown-memo`
+To read notes properly use Vscode with this extension [Markdown Memo](https://marketplace.visualstudio.com/items?itemName=svsool.markdown-memo) `ext install svsool.markdown-memo`

 ## Vscode extensions for editing